stevencox/midori/README.md

 ```

 ## Next
-  * This work lacks user input.
+  * This needs user input.
 Who the language is for and what they need will steer its functionality.
-  * I'm persuaded Lark is a good direction for Python parsing but I need to read the docs properly.
+  * I'm persuaded Lark is a good direction for Python parsing but need to read the docs properly.
   * This is a prototype.
     * Sorting out the version issues with Lark for an easier setup/unboxing experience.
     * Error handling is light.
 An exception hierarchy is in order.